adarshbaluni/lonelyBlob/README.md

 # lonelyBlob
-Lonely Blob is an android and iOS game developed using unity game engine and C#
+Lonely Blob is an android and iOS game, being developed using unity game engine and C#